 4. Monitor Track Tension and Idler Travel

-If mud, stones, or ice pack tightly around the idler shell or mounting area, its sliding motion becomes restricted.
-This can transfer impact forces directly into the frame.
+The idler must move freely with the recoil or spring mechanism to absorb shock loads.
+If mud, stones, or ice pack tightly around the idler shell or mounting area, its sliding motion becomes restricted and impact forces transfer directly into the frame.

 5. Clear Debris Regularly